chcrpa-gis/pullen-census-data-tools/README.md

 <a href="http://chcrpa.org"><img src="https://chcrpa.org/wp-content/uploads/2017/01/chc-rpa-logo-1.png" title="Chattanooga-Hamilton County Regional Planning" alt="Chattanooga-Hamilton County Regional Planning"></a>

+# <a name="issues"></a>IMPORTANT NOTICE
+As of May 2025, the U.S. Census has made CDN changes such that the Python objects utilized by the data extraction tool can no longer connect to the Census server.
+Solutions are being investigated and will be implemented as time allows.

 # <a name="pullen-census-data-tools"></a> Pullen Census Data Tools
 This Python toolbox is designed to work within Esri ArcGIS Pro software to provide a pleasant user experience when extracting Census data, in particular the 5-year estimates from the American Community Survey (ACS).
 The extracted data will either take the form of a stand alone table inside an existing file geodatabase or, if geometries were selected, as a feature class with the selected variables appended to the attribute table.